syncfusion-content/xamarin-docs/Xamarin/Accordion/BindableLayout.md

 {% endhighlight %}
 {% endtabs %}

-Using the [Expanded](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion~Expanded_EV.html) event you can get the index of the interacted `AccordionItem`.
-It will occur after an AccordionItem is expanded when tapping on the Header.
+Using the [Expanded](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion~Expanded_EV.html) event, you can get the index of the interacted `AccordionItem.` It will occur after an AccordionItem is expanded when tapping on the Header.
 The [ExpandedAndCollapsedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.ExpandedAndCollapsedEventArgs.html) properties provides data for the `expanded` event.

 {% tabs %}
 {% highlight xaml %}